-The combined Chairman/CEO model is a leadership model that has served our shareholders well in the past.
-However, as the Board implemented the succession plan developed by Dr. Vahaviolos and the independent directors of the Board, the Board determined that separating the roles was in the best interest of our shareholders at this time.
-Under this structure, Dr. Vahaviolos, as Executive Chairman, continues to contribute his in-depth knowledge of the issues, opportunities and challenges we face, while Mr. Bertolotti, as CEO, can provide his insights as to the market, strategy and day-to-day operations.
+For several years, the Board has separated the roles of Chairman and CEO, with Dennis Bertolotti serving as President and CEO and Dr. Vahaviolos serving as our Executive Chairman since 2017.
+This enables Dr. Vahaviolos, as our founder and long-term Chairman and for many years our President and CEO, to continue contributing his indepth knowledge of the issues, opportunities and challenges we face, while Mr. Bertolotti, as CEO, can provide his insights as to the market, strategy and day-to-day operations.